JasperNZ/AM-Thinker-APP/ARCHIVEDINFO.md

 Function names - PascalCase e.g GetMyFunction
 Class names - PascalCase
 Constant names - PascalCase
-XML ''' - for pbulic methods, classes and properties
+XML ''' - for public methods, classes and properties

 General comments:
 - Starts on a new line or as in-line code.